Matt Reis: LA Galaxy

-Reis was selected by the Los Angeles Galaxy in the third round of the 1998 MLS College Draft.
-However, with Kevin Hartman firmly entrenched in the nets, Reis did not see much playing time during his five seasons in LA; the most games he played in a season was 16 in 2001 when Hartman was out with injuries.
+Reis was selected by the Los Angeles Galaxy in the third round (26th overall) in the 1998 MLS College Draft on January 31, 1998.
+However, with Kevin Hartman firmly entrenched as the club's starter, Reis did not see much playing time during his five seasons in LA.
+Reis' largest contribution to the club came in 2001, when he made 16 appearances (15 starts), recording a 1.41 GAA with six shutouts.

 In 2000, the Galaxy sent him on loan to the Orange County Waves for seven games.